-Beautiful Tumut Accommodation, With An Impressive History – Try Something Different, You’ll Love It.
+Beautiful Tumut Accommodation, With An Impressive History – Try It, You’ll Love It.

 efton House (originally spelt Sephton House) is a late Victorian Mansion and Tumuts most renowned and admired historic landmarks.
 Lovingly renovated to it’s former glory and still retains original features of high ceilings, mantle pieces, picture rails, French doors, large verandas with lace work, intricate and ornate architectural detailing, large rooms and so much more.
 Boutique Motel Sefton house history is fascinating, please enjoy reading it.